-Hormone Research in Paediatrics, has become the leading journal in the field of paediatric endocrinology.
+Hormone Research in Paediatrics is the leading journal in the field of paediatric endocrinology.

-The journal shares the mission of "improving care of children with endocrine diseases by promoting knowledge and research" with the European Society for Paediatric Endocrinology (ESPE), and, since 1989, has become the official journal of the Society.
+The journal shares the mission of "improving care of children with endocrine diseases by promoting knowledge and research" with the European Society for Paediatric Endocrinology (ESPE), and, in 1989, became the official journal of the Society.

 Find out more on the Hormone Research in Paediatrics website:-